spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

 `SELECT * FROM <tablename>;`
 >Displays all of the info that has already been inserted into the table.

+`SELECT * FROM <table1>, <table2> WHERE <table1>.date=<table2>.date`
+>This is a table join statement.
+This combines data from table1 and table2 based on the conditions defined in the WHERE statement.
+In this case the search displays all the cases where a date from table1 matches a date from table2.

 ## **Apache2**

 `sudo systemctl status apache2`